rticulus/papilion-courses/README.md

 The site is predominantly a booking site for physical creative workshops:

-- Branding colours with easy to read content
+- Brand colours with easy to read content

-- Motion in the form of a carousel of great images
+- Motion in the form of carousels of great images

-- 5-page with links from navigation and services in index.html plus a big booking button
+- 5-pages with links from navigation and services plus a big booking button

-- A booking form with client’s information so they can be contacted
+- A booking form for client information so they can be contacted

 - Location via an interactive map